Trey Songz Puts On Stellar Performance Of ‘Nobody Else But You’ & ‘Animal’ At 2017 BET Awards

 Trey Songz brought it tonight at the BET Awards!
 With the help of a smoke machine and a pristine white suit jacket, he gave a super classy performance of two of his major hits.
 Here’s what went down!

 Trey Songz, 32, first had the crowd at the Microsoft Theater in Los Angeles, CA on June 25 swooning with “Nobody Else But You.”
 He crooned the song in a dapper white suit jacket and black pants on a nearly-bare stage (apart from a smoke machine and very talented dance) which definitely set aside his performance from the other flashy ones!
+WATCH:

+@BET @BETAwards @TreySongz better watch for the cougars 😂😂#YeeYee @djgeetv @TREEDOGGMRATM pic.twitter.com/NvIFh9u5ra

 Of course, Trey had to turn it up at some point, and that’s what happened when he went into “Animal.”
 The lights were totally amazing, and he managed to pull off a mid-song outfit change, which is always impressive.
 The audience loved it all, and we have to say that he put on a great show!